 Foredraget holdes på engelsk.

-Give the drummer some: Distributed creativity in popular music performance
+Give the drummer some: modelling creativity in popular music performance

 This lecture concerns itself with the relationship between creativity and popular music instrumental performance.
 What do instrumentalists do, is there anything creative about it, and, if so, how might such creativity inform practice?
-The discussion, framed within an action theory view of distributed creativity, examines the creative actions of four very different drummers, and their creative responses in four very different music situations.
+The discussion, framed within the author’s SDCA view of distributed creativity, examines the creative actions of four very different drummers, and their creative responses in four very different music situations.

 The argument is developed in three sections.
-First, a broad look at the phenomenon of creativity in music performance - its origins, importance, locus, and definitions - funnels down to one creativity model in particular.
+First, a broad look at the phenomenon of creativity in music performance considers its origins, importance, locus, definitions and existing models.
 Second, creative music performance is situated on a continuum of control over two modes of performance, the ‘functional’ and the ‘compositional’, and framed within four performance contexts.
 Finally, the ways in which creativity is mediated by each performance context are illustrated in case studies from the ‘real world’ of the kit drummer.

 The lecture does not seek to draw hard conclusions, nor does it instruct attendees how to be creative, nor how to be creative in different ways.
 The objective rather is to focus on the slippery yet powerful nature of the phenomenon and promote critical thinking in the sphere of creative music performance.